 1. Every space is maximized.
 Under the bed are suitcases with next-season’s wardrobe and flattened moving boxes which will facilitate the next move.
 A closet or cupboard is a puzzle-box of items you use every day and packages of things you will need in the near-future.
 If you don’t keep it neat, you’ll regret it.
 If you are organized, you’ll still drag everything out when you need something.

 2. Laundry complicates life.
 Limited space means no extra towels, sheets, or clothes.
 You will often choose between lugging a basket of laundry to the nearest washer or washing it in the sink.
 When you choose the latter, wet laundry will take over your living space for days at a time.
 Perhaps you will forget that you used the oven as a drying rack and will burn your towels while preheating.
-More likely, your splendid array of bras will be displayed when Maintenance comes for an emergency.
-(Bonus points if he or she already creeps out you or your roommate.)
+More likely, your splendid array of bras will be displayed when unexpected company comes.
+(Bonus points for an emergency involving firefighters navigating clothesline to reach an in-wall fire.)

 3. Environmental pressures will give rise to strange rituals.
 I used to do the Dance of the Rolling Cart.
 It was for a TV but, having no TV, I used it for a microwave.
 First I rolled it against the fridge to make room for opening the kitchen cabinets.
 Then I pushed it the other way to reach the fridge.
 Then I shoved it into the doorway so I could move freely between the stove, the counter, and the microwave.
 Finally I returned it to its starting place so I could walk to the other side of the counter to eat.
 When I finally moved to an apartment with a larger counter, it felt weird.